lasya65/lasya65/README.md

 # 👋 Hello, I'm Lasya

 Welcome to my GitHub profile!
-I'm a passionate coder with a knack for solving problems, crafting clean code, and diving deep into the nitty-gritty of technology.
-Whether it's a complex algorithm, a sleek UI, or a backend built for performance, I thrive on building things that just **work**.
+I'm an engineering student in CSE Cyber Security, a coding enthusiast, and a relentless problem-solver with a passion for creating impactful tech solutions. 🚀 I believe in pushing boundaries, thinking out of the box, and continuously learning to stay ahead in this fast-paced tech world.

 ## 🚀 What You'll Find Here